Yongsik-Lee/marl/_posts/2025-04-28-distill-example.md

 ---
 layout: distill
-title: AI810 Blog Post_test (20205266)
+title: Sample Blog Post
-description: I review two papers, Regulatory DNA Sequence Design with Reinforcement Learning and Generator matching: Generative modeling with arbitrary markov processes.
+description: Your blog post's abstract.
+  Please add your abstract or summary here and not in the main body of your text.
+  Do not include math/latex or hyperlinks.
 date: 2025-04-28
-future: false
+future: true
 htmlwidgets: true
-hidden: false
+#hidden: false

 # Anonymize when submitting
 # authors: